microsoft/FluidFramework/.changeset/silly-clocks-tan.md

 Implement compatibility-based schema evolution API

-This change adjusts some top-level APIs for using SharedTree in a context that may necessitate changing a document's schema.
+This change adjusts some top-level APIs for using SharedTree to better accommodate applications that need to change their schema.
-The motivation for these changes is to allow future relaxation of `SharedTree`'s restrictions around view schema and stored schema compatibility, which will enable more flexible policies around how applications can update their documents' schemas over time.
+These changes enable forwards compatibility with future work to relax `SharedTree`'s restrictions around view schema and stored schema compatibility.
+That future work will enable more flexible policies around how applications can update their documents' schemas over time.

 Application authors are encouraged to develop a compatibility policy which they are comfortable with using the guidance in the
 "Schema Evolvability" section of `@fluidframework/tree`'s readme.